swarnava-96/Face-and-Eyes-Detection-from-webcam/README.md

 for detecting the face and "haarcascade_eye.xml" for detecting the eyes.
 I have downloaded these files from Haar Cascade GitHub repository [[link](https://github.com/opencv/opencv/tree/master/data/haarcascades)].
 Then, I have defined a function, changed the color scale to gray for speeding up the task, defined rectangular boxes for detecting face and eyes.
 I have used live recordings from my webcam in this project.
+I have deployed the project on local server using flask.

 ### Demo:
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/75041273/136550906-5b575b50-349f-4d43-add2-904d6d9e6962.gif)